Hypoplastic left heart syndrome

 Tests and diagnosis

 Doctors typically use an echocardiogram to diagnose hypoplastic left heart syndrome.
 This test uses high-pitched sound waves that bounce off your baby's heart to produce moving images that can be viewed on a video screen.
 In a baby with hypoplastic left heart syndrome, the echocardiogram reveals a smaller than normal left ventricle and aorta.
-Because this test can track blood flow, it also shows blood moving from the right ventricle into the aorta (retrograde flow).
+Because this test can track blood flow, it also shows blood moving from the right ventricle into the aorta.
 In addition, an echocardiogram can identify associated heart defects, such as an atrial septal defect.

 Treatments and drugs